An Introduction to Music Theory

-No previous musical experience is required for Music Fundamentals I. Students with basic knowledge of music theory who are interested in joining Music Fundamentals II should self-assess their theory level with the Associated Board’s Music Theory in Practice Grade 1 workbook (available from Waltons Music) before enrolling.
+No previous musical experience is required for Music Fundamentals I. Students with basic knowledge of music theory who are interested in joining Music Fundamentals II should self-assess their theory level with the Associated Board’s Music Theory in Practice Grade 1 workbook before enrolling.

 Music Fundamentals I covers all aspects of Associated Board Grade 1 theory, and Music Fundamentals II covers all aspects of AB Grade 2 theory.
 Students wishing to do so may be entered for the Grade 1 or Grade 2 theory exam after one or both courses.